Campus construction update: Week of Oct. 22

 We were interested to learn from project manager Pam Wichroski that the commissioning process is now into the automated controls for systems such as heat, plumbing and some of the electrical.

-She explained that computers in Physical Plant headquarters, two blocks away at the Cutten Maintenance Center, are being tied into the residence’s computers so that these systems can be monitored and even remotely controlled.
+She explained that computers in Facility Services headquarters, two blocks away at the Cutten Maintenance Center, are being tied into the residence’s computers so that these systems can be monitored and even remotely controlled.

 “For example, if there’s no hot water in a bathroom, we can take a look and make sure that the pumps are running, water heaters are running, what the temperatures are set at,” Wichroski said.
 “And we can adjust that remotely.”
-Physical Plant staff are being trained to use these systems now.
+Facility Services staff are being trained to use these systems now.

 The same network of sensors, controls and computers will feed information to the “dashboard” monitor in the building’s center core enabling residents to monitor their resource use.
 This display, slated to go into service soon, will initially register the usage for the whole building.
 Later it will be modified to show data for different sections of the building.